dinokey/kong-dbless-example/Deploy_Kong_gRPC.md

 # Kong Gateway in DB-less mode Guideline

-This guide provides steps to run **Kong Gateway** on Docker without a database (DB-less mode).
+This guide provides steps to run **Kong Gateway** with Docker without a database (DB-less mode).
 It'll specific to proxying gRPC Request (from client) to gRPC Upstream Service.

 ## Prerequisites
 To completely run this guide, you need to ensure some things: